kangoolutions/CPI-Grafana-Monitor/getting_started.md

 H. TokenUrl
 I. CPI URL

-It might me helpful to copy this list and write it together with the credentials/urls to a editor/notepad
+It might be helpful to copy this list and add it together with the credentials/urls to an editor/notepad

 You need to do this in your Account Management (https://grafana.com/orgs/yourgrafanatenantname)

 1. First we need to create an access policy artifact + create the first token.
 You can do this in the account management.
    Click on Security --> Access Policies --> Create Access Policy.
-   Important is only, that you give write access to logs, metrics and traces (not yet used but maybe later).
+   It is important, that you give write access to logs, metrics, and traces (not yet used but maybe later)
    ![Access Policy](res/media/screenshots/grafana.com/create_access_policy.gif)
 2. Create a token by clicking "Add token" on your new access policy.
 Remember the created token.
 We will reference it with (A)
    ![Create Token](res/media/screenshots/grafana.com/create_token.gif)